 Parvathy Baul will provide insights into the ancient tradition of the Bauls.
 She will also present and perform some poetry and interact through a Q&A session.

 Introduction to Parvathy Baul

 As the most recognized woman Baul performer in the world, Parvathy Baul is a practitioner, performer and teacher of the Baul tradition from Bengal, India.
 She is also an instrumentalist, storyteller and painter.
 In February 2019, she was conferred the Sangeet Natak Akademi Award, a national recognition for her immense contribution to the ancient Baul tradition.

-The Baul tradition dates back to the early 8th C. CE and has grown weaving together threads from Sahajiya Buddhism, Turkish Sufism and Bengali Hinduism.
-This powerful musical form has been recognized as a “Masterpiece of the Oral and Intangible Heritage of Humanity” by UNESCO.
+The Baul tradition dates back to the early 8th C. AD and has grown weaving together threads from Sahajiya Buddhism, Turkish Sufism and Bengali Hinduism.
+This powerful musical form has been recognised as a “Masterpiece of the Oral and Intangible Heritage of Humanity” by UNESCO.

-To support Parvathy’s work at the ashram please visit: https://sacsouthasia.org/donate-sanatan-siddhashram/
+To support Parvathy’s work at the ashram via a 501c(3) tax-deductible donation please visit: https://sacsouthasia.org/donate-sanatan-siddhashram/

 For further information on Parvathy’s community around Ekathara Kalari, Sanatana Siddhashram, Baul masters, the Tantidhatri festival and more, please visit: https://ekatharakalari.org/ and https://parvathybaul.com